grey0ne/next_utils/instructions.md

 ## Forms and modals
 For forms use React hook form and fields from next_utils/fields

 For backend endpoints use decorators from dataorm module.
-Backend endpoints is defined in api.py file If new schema is needed for endpoint define it as dataclass in schema.py file in corressponding module
+Backend endpoints is defined in api.py file.
+For single item endpoints use single_item decorator from dataorm For data altering requests use action decorator from dataorm If new schema is needed for endpoint define it as dataclass in schema.py file in corressponding module

 If you need to fetch data in client component use useApi method from spa/next_utils/apiClient.ts